 The Vancouver Paleontological Society is hosting the BCPA Symposium 2021 (in place of the BCPA Symposium 2020, which was cancelled last year due to COVID-19).
 All speakers will present virtually via Zoom.
 This is the first BCPA Symposium that has ever been held online.
 Participants can enjoy the speakers from the comfort of their own homes!
-Participants can also join us on field trips July 11 & 12, 2021 held in
+Participants can also join us on FIELD TRIPS (Register Here) July 11 & 12, 2021 held in

 Ashcroft and Princeton, British Columbia.

 Karma Nanglu, Smithsonian National Museum of Natural History:

 Alex Bippus, Oregon State University

 Torrey Nyborg, Loma Linda University